Quick Answer

 Key Documentation for Arthritis DTC Claims

-• Rheumatology assessment showing diagnosis, affected joints, and disease activity (DAS-28 or similar)
+- Rheumatology assessment showing diagnosis, affected joints, and disease activity, such as DAS-28 or a similar measure.

-• Radiology evidence (X-rays, MRI showing erosions, joint space narrowing, deformity)
+- Radiology evidence, such as X-rays or MRI reports showing erosions, joint space narrowing, or deformity.

 The 100-Metre Walking Test

-For walking-based arthritis claims, the CRA benchmark is whether the person, even with appropriate aids, can walk 100 metres on a level surface without stopping due to pain or breathlessness.
-The medical practitioner should specifically address this distance and the reason walking is limited (pain, joint deformity, balance, fatigue).
+For walking-based arthritis claims, the CRA benchmark is whether the person can walk 100 metres on a level surface without stopping.
+This assessment includes appropriate aids, such as a cane or walker.
+The medical practitioner should address the distance and the reason walking is limited, including pain, joint deformity, balance, or fatigue.

 The Cumulative Effect Rule for Arthritis